 I come from a drawing background, so I'm using that perspective to perform the photography I do.
 I look for comedy, irony and beauty where normally, others might not see them.
-I found out that Professionals hated my work, because photography is for serious people with expensive camera blah blah blah BS!
+I found out that Professionals hated my work, because photography is for serious people with expensive cameras blah blah blah BS!
 That used to bum me out.
 One day, on a boring part of a trip I took, I had one too many drinks and went out on the streets of a foreign country, to take pictures.
 I threw up all over my gear, and a very nice shiny floor of a government building, in Ecuador.
-I could only laugh hysterically, as I was 'helped' out the door by security.
+I could only laugh hysterically, as I was 'helped' out the door by security, and never allowed to come back in.
 I took some of the worst pictures I ever produced on that trip, and didn't give a damn that composition was off, light metering was off, or what the grand daddies of photography would think.
 I quickly realized that all I need is a drink, my camera, and I'm good! ...
 BOOOOM!
 Drunkphotography.com was born.

 Why did I create this site?